 How employers should prepare for the end of Daylight Saving Time

 If you have third-shift employees, review their schedules.
 If those employees are normally scheduled eight hours (e.g., 10 p.m. to 6 a.m.), they will be working nine hours since clocks will be moving back one hour.
 To avoid incurring overtime for those employees, adjust schedules accordingly.
 Do this as soon as possible to ensure employees aren’t caught off guard.

 Determine how to handle employees with hours impacted by the end of daylight saving time.
 If the time change will push those employees into overtime range, many companies will schedule them for one hour less during the work week.
 Whatever you decide, be consistent so there are no surprises.
 If you have any questions regarding overtime calculations, it's best to consult your state laws.

 3. Communicate changes that impact employees

-4. Check time clocks
+4. Check punches after the time change

 Are you using Time & Labor?

 If you’re not already taking advantage of a tool that makes it easier for you to capture employee time and streamline approvals, scheduling, and workflow processes, you could be missing out.
 To find out more about how our Time & Labor solution can make seasonal transitions easier and save you time and trouble down the line, schedule a quick demo today!

 Already use our Time & Labor solution but have questions?
 Contact your client service representative (CSR) or reach out via our website.
 We are here to help!